 - Remedies Needed

 In the US, heartworm infection is most common in the Southeastern states and along the Mississippi Valley.
-Symptoms of heartworm can be mild to non-existent but may include general lethargy and a persistent cough.
-Treatment is difficult in dogs and generally thought to be unsuccessful in cats, so heartworm prevention is important.
+Heartworm symptoms can be mild to non-existent but may include general lethargy and a persistent cough.
+Heartworm treatment is difficult in dogs and generally thought to be unsuccessful in cats, so heartworm prevention is important.

-Natural Pet Cures: While heartworm is a very serious condition that should be diagnosed first by your veterinarian, the hull or extract of black walnuts seems to offer a natural alternative to commercial heartworm treatments.
+Natural Pet Cures: While heartworms present a very serious condition that should be diagnosed first by your veterinarian, the hull or extract of black walnuts seems to offer a natural alternative to commercial heartworm treatments.

 Black Walnut Extract

 [YEA] 08/22/2007: Nancin from Sheridan, United States: "By chance, I did use Black Walnut extract and he appears to be much better; but not back in weight.
 I'm pretty sure he has heartworm; or had heartworm and is still recovering.
 Don't know.
 I was hoping someone would know the dosage and kind of arsenic that the vets give the heartworm affected dogs.
 As had a dog once that we did take to the vet for treatment of heartworm and he told us that they use arsenic.
 But don't know where to get it and what dosage.
 And where does it occur in nature?
 I can only assume that arsenic is found in nature.
 Does anyone know these answers?
 If so, please contact me through my email address.
 Thanks,"Replies